SeatizenDOI/drone-inference/README.md

 </div>

-Drone-inference is used to apply [Jacques](https://github.com/IRDG2OI/jacques) and a multilabel model from hugging-face like [DinoVdeau](https://github.com/SeatizenDOI/DinoVdeau)
+Drone-inference is used to apply a multilabel model from hugging-face like [DinoVdeau](https://github.com/SeatizenDOI/DinoVdeau)

-This repository works with sessions that contain a metadata.csv file in a METADATA folder.
-The metadata.csv file needs to have a column name that includes the term "relative_file_path".
+This repository works with sessions that contain an orthophoto in a folder called PROCESSED_DATA/PHOTOGRAMMETRY

 At the end of the process, this code will create a PROCESSED_DATA/IA folder that contains prediction and score files in CSV format, as well as raster files of the predictions.

-The METADATA folder will also have two additional files, which are the predictions with GPS coordinates and IMU values.

 * [Docker](./docker.README.md)
 * [Installation](#installation)